 The Healing Effect

-THE HEALING EFFECT movie is a documentary about the healing power of food.
-Featuring best-selling authors and experts from around the world like John Robbins, Joel Fuhrman, Daphne Miller, David Wolfe, Charlotte Gerson, John McDougall, Philip McCluskey, John Bagnulo and many more.Read More
+THE HEALING EFFECT movie is a documentary about the healing power of food that features best-selling authors and experts from around the world like John Robbins, Joel Fuhrman, Daphne Miller, David Wolfe, Charlotte Gerson, John McDougall, Philip McCluskey, John Bagnulo and many more.Read More

 If stress becomes chronic and long-term, our circadian rhythms become disturbed and our natural stress-reducing nervous system biofeedback loops become degraded; as a result, we experience adrenal fatigue.
 This adaptogenic tea is great to help de-stress the nervous system, kidneys, and adrenals, as well as to help soothe an overactive fight-or-flight response.Read More